makkes/dotfiles/.vim/bundle/vim-nerdtree-tabs/README.md

 * `:NERDTreeSteppedClose` unfocuses the NERDTree, or closes/hides it if it was not focused.

+* `:NERDTreeFocusToggle` focus the NERDTree or create it if focus is on a file, unfocus NERDTree if focus is on NERDTree

 There are also plug-mappings available with the same functionality:

 * `<plug>NERDTreeTabsOpen`
 * `<plug>NERDTreeTabsClose`
 * `<plug>NERDTreeTabsToggle`
+* `<plug>NERDTreeTabsFind`
 * `<plug>NERDTreeMirrorOpen`
 * `<plug>NERDTreeMirrorToggle`
 * `<plug>NERDTreeSteppedOpen`